OPEnSLab-OSU/Max-Loom2/README.md

 # Patches

 * Patches are self-contained blocks with inputs and outputs for commands / data
-##### Inlets are the little circles at the top of a patch, hovering over them will give a description
+* Inlets are the little circles at the top of a patch, hovering over them will give a description
-##### Outlets are the little circles at the bottom of a patch, hovering over them will give a description
+* Outlets are the little circles at the bottom of a patch, hovering over them will give a description

 ## General

 #### ModuleCore (primary input from Loom device)
+##### Description

 * Can think of as a representation a Loom device (device running Loom software, and enabled with Max interfacing features)
-* *Numbering relation*
 * A number of the patches are intended to be parallels to individual features / components enabled in the config of the Loom device

-##### Description

-*

 ##### UI Elements

-* Instance number: Enter the device number to connect to (specified in the config file)
+* `Instance number`: Enter the device number to connect to (specified in the config file)
-* Data updating: When data is being received, this indicator blinks when data is being received (updates at 500ms interval if data is being received faster than that)
+* `Data updating`: When data is being received, this indicator blinks when data is being received (updates at 500ms interval if data is being received faster than that)
-* Battery indicator: Display the battery level of the connected Loom device
+* `Battery indicator`: Display the battery level of the connected Loom device
-* Device name: The name of the Loom device as specified in the config file
+* `Device name`: The name of the Loom device as specified in the config file
-* Send IP button: Press to send the IP of the computer running Max to the Loom device.
+* `Send IP button`: Press to send the IP of the computer running Max to the Loom device.
 The device will save this and send data to specifically that IP rather than broadcasting data (increases data reliability)

 ##### Inlets

-1. Device ID In: change the device to connect to
+1. `Device ID In`: change the device to connect to
-2. JS Commands In: Commands from actuator patches to converted to format and send to the Loom device
+2. `JS Commands In`: Commands from actuator patches to converted to format and send to the Loom device
-3. Bang to Send IP: Input bang signal to send IP to Loom device
+3. `Bang to Send IP`: Input bang signal to send IP to Loom device

 ##### Outlets

-1. Json Out: Received data in Json format
+1. `Json Out`: Received data in Json format
-2. Data Dictionary Out: Received data in Max dictionary format
+2. `Data Dictionary Out`: Received data in Max dictionary format